A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: A better definition of macrorealism

 \subsection{Macrorealism as strict classicality}

-Following from my arguments in Section~\ref{mrps}, I propose the following as an improved definition of macrorealism. \begin{defn} {\bf A theory is {\em macrorealist} if and only if it describes every macroscopic degree of freedom by a strictly classical GPT.} \end{defn} Similarly, I will say that a macroscopic degree of freedom is macrorealist if it is described by a strictly classical GPT.
+Following from my arguments in Section~\ref{mrps}, I propose the following as an improved definition of macrorealism. \begin{defn} {\bf A theory is {\em macrorealist} if and only if it describes every macroscopic degree of freedom by a strictly classical GPT.} \end{defn} Similarly, I will say that a macroscopic degree of freedom\footnote{Throughout, I take the term `degree of freedom' to be synonymous with `system'.
+In the framework of GPTs, systems are primitive notions.} is macrorealist if it is described by a strictly classical GPT.

 Leggett and Garg's assumption of macrorealism per se is here formalized as the statement that the GPT state space is a simplex, where the `macroscopically distinct states' in question correspond to the vertices of the simplex, and the points inside the simplex represent states of uncertainty about which of these states the system is in.
 Moreover, Leggett and Garg's notion of noninvasive measurability is here formalized by the fact that the strictly simplicial theory includes a nondisturbing and maximally informative measurement.
 The existence of this measurement moreover ensures that the full hypercube of effects that is dual to the simplicial state space is included in the theory.